pepkit/peppy/doc/source/project-config.rst

 		metadata:
 		  sample_annotation: psa_rrbs_intracancer.csv

-This project would specify 2 subprojects that have almost the exact same settings, but change only their metadata/sample_annotation parameter.
+This project would specify 2 subprojects that have almost the exact same settings, but change only their metadata/sample_annotation parameter  (so, each subproject points to a different sample annotation sheet).
 Rather than defining two 99% identical project config files, you can use a subproject.

 Project config section: pipeline_config
 """""""""""""""""""""""""""""""""""""""""""
 Occasionally, a particular project needs to run a particular flavor of a pipeline.
-Rather than creating an entirely new pipeline, you can parameterize the differences with a _pipeline config_ file, and then specify that file in the _project config_ file.
+Rather than creating an entirely new pipeline, you can parameterize the differences with a **pipeline config** file, and then specify that file in the **project config** file.

 Example: